#IWD2021: Women in Hong Kong Building a Better Future for Asia – Chaoni Huang, BNP Paribas

 Growing up in a Chinese family, you’re taught to be humble, to work hard, and one day you’ll be recognized and rewarded as a consequence.
 But after many years in the corporate world, I’ve realized that no matter how incredible your work is, you must still advocate for yourself and make sure your achievements are visible, both within your organization and to the wider world.
 For women doing a fantastic job in their field, I would really encourage them to stand up and speak up.

-What advice would you give other women looking to forge a
+What advice would you give other women looking to forge a similar career path?

 I get this question from a lot of young students who want to explore a career in sustainable banking.
 It’s always helpful to have experience in a wide range of sustainability sectors, either at the corporate level where you really understand how companies collect data and do ESG reporting, or as an investor working on ESG analysis or peer benchmarking.
 There are many areas of sustainability you can work in.